 The HTTP server invoker implementation is based on the Apache Tomcat connector components which support GET, POST, HEAD, OPTIONS, and HEAD method types and keep-alive.
 Therefore, most any configuration allowed for Tomcat can be configured for the remoting HTTP server invoker.
-For more information on the configuration attributes available for the Tomcat connectors. please refer to http://tomcat.apache.org/tomcat-5.5-doc/config/http.html. http://tomcat.apache.org/tomcat-5.5-doc/config/http.html So for example, if wanted to set the maximum number of threads to be used to accept incoming http requests, would use the 'maxThreads' attribute.
+For more information on the configurattributes ation available for Tomcat refer the connectors. please to tp://tomcat.apache.org/tomcat-5.5-doc/config/http.html. http://tomcat.apache.org/tomcat-5.5-doc/config/http.html So for example, if wanted to set the maximum number of threads to be used to accept incoming http requests, would use the 'maxThreads' attribute.
 The only exception when should use remoting configuration over the Tomcat configuration is for attribute 'address' (use serverBindAddress instead) and attribute 'port' (use serverBindPort instead).